 From the second equation we get $q = (\tilde{A}^\tr + \lam I)^{-1} \tilde{C}^\tr (\tilde{C}r)$.
 Let Multiply the first equation by $q^\tr$ from the left, and the transpose of the second by $r$ from the right; then add the terms to obtain

 Expression \eqref{lrcf:eq:ham-ric} has the form $\tilde{X}_1 = -q (q^\tr r)^{-1}q^\tr$.
 When $p=1$ and $\tilde{C}r \neq 0$, the terms containing $\tilde{C}r$ cancel out, and we get

-The expression above is well-defined even when $\lam$ is not an eigenvalue of the Hamiltonian matrix, and for $p>1$ as well.
-The following proposition shows that the desired properties of the updated matrix $\Xi + \tilde{X}_1$ hold for any $\lam$ in the left half-plane which is not an eigenvalue of $-\tilde{A}$, and for all $p$.
+The derivation above is valid when $\lam$ is an eigenvalue of the Hamiltonian matrix, similarly as in \cite[Theorem 7]{BujB14} which also studies residual Riccati equations related to invariant subspaces of Hamiltonian matrices.
+Nevertheless, the expression \eqref{lrcf:eq:update_formula} is well-defined even when $\lam$ is not an eigenvalue of the Hamiltonian matrix, and for $p>1$ as well.
+The Hamiltonian argument here serves only as a motivation for introducing \eqref{lrcf:eq:update_formula}, and the following proposition shows that the desired properties of the updated matrix $\Xi + \tilde{X}_1$ still hold for any $\lam$ in the left half-plane which is not an eigenvalue of $-\tilde{A}$, and for all $p$.

 \begin{proposition} Let $\Xi \geq 0$ be such that $\nice{R}(\Xi)=\tilde{C}^\tr \tilde{C} \geq 0$, and let $\lam \in \LHP$ not be an eigenvalue of $-\tilde{A}$.
 The following holds true for the update matrix $\tilde{X}_1$ as defined in \eqref{lrcf:eq:update_formula}: \begin{itemize} \item[(a)] $\tilde{X}_1 \geq 0$, i.e. $\Xi + \tilde{X}_1 \geq 0$. \item[(b)] $\nice{R}(\Xi + \tilde{X}_1) = \hat{C}^\tr \hat{C} \geq 0$, where $\hat{C}^\tr = \tilde{C}^\tr + \sqrt{-2\real{\lam}} \cdot \tilde{V}_1 \tilde{Y}_1^{-1}$. \end{itemize} \end{proposition} \begin{proof} \ \begin{itemize} \item[(a)] Positive definiteness of $\tilde{Y}_1$ (and then the semi-definiteness of $\tilde{X}_1$ as well) follows directly from $\real{\lam} < 0$. \item[(b)] Note that $\tilde{A}^\tr \tilde{V}_1 = \sqrt{-2\real{\lam}} \cdot \tilde{C}^\tr - \lam \tilde{V}_1$, and $ (\tilde{V}_1^\tr B)(\tilde{V}_1^\tr B)^\tr = 2\real{\lam} I - 2\real{\lam} \tilde{Y}_1$.
 We use these expressions to obtain: